lee-lindley/github_blog/_posts/2022-10-09-antijoins_with_or.md

 {:.img-table-centered}

 That worked swimmingly.
-The optimizer hashed all of the rows from *ne* with a lookup value of '\*', also hashed all of the rows from *ne* with at lookup value that was not '\*', and did a *HASH ANTIJOIN* against each in pipelined series.
+The optimizer hashed all of the rows from *ne* with a lookup value of '\*', also hashed all of the rows from *ne* with at lookup value that was not '\*', and did a *HASH JOIN ANTI* against each in pipelined series.
 This was a much more efficient plan that will also scale well as the number of rows increases over time.
 The actual run time was about a third what it was before the re-write.
 Honestly I expected better than that, so maybe Oracle is doing some form of optimization on that filter operation under the covers.

 It is still showing the antijoin of *some_other_table* as a *FILTER*.
-I do not know why this presents as a filter rather than a *NESTED LOOP ANTIJOIN*.
-I've seen nested loop antijoin be shown by the optimizer rather than filter in other situations and am unsure what the difference is.
+I do not know why this presents as a filter rather than a *NESTED LOOP JOIN ANTI*.
+I've seen nested loop anti-join be shown by the optimizer rather than filter in other situations and am unsure what the difference is.
 I went trolling through Jonathan Lewis's fine book *Cost-Based Oracle Fundamentals*, but did not find an example of a plan using *FILTER*.
 It may be something that Oracle added after 10g which is the release the book covered.